Ask the Teachers

 Are you licensed?

-- The first is a 'Performing Animals License'.
 This is secured through our local council, following an inspection by one of their animal welfare officers.
-They check the animals, how we care for them, their enclosures, our risk assessments, health and safety documentation, any special licenses we need to have particular species, information on how we run our encounters, how we train our animals, how we transport the animals, to name but a few areas the license covers.
+They check the animals, how we care for them, their enclosures, our risk assessments, health and safety documentation, our animal related qualifications, any special licenses we need to have particular species, information on how we run our encounters, how we train our animals, how we transport the animals, to name but a few areas the license covers.

-- The second license is an Animal Transport license.
-This is also checked during the Performing Animals License inspection.
+The second license is an Animal Transport license.
+This is also checked during the Animals Welfare Regulations inspection.
 This document is issued through the Department for Environment, Farming and Rural Affairs and covers the correct transportation of animals.

 Do you have risk assessments?